judka-uriel/uriel-book/uriel_en.md

 One of the confirmations that a son is raised by the father is brought in Pesachim [49](https://www.sefaria.org/Pesachim.49a.12).
-The Sages taught that a man should strive to take as wife the daughter of a Torah scholar, but under no circumstances the daughter of an *am‑ha'aretz* (here this is a synonym for ignoramus).
+The sages taught that a man should strive to take as wife the daughter of a Torah scholar, but under no circumstances the daughter of an *am‑ha'aretz* (here this is a synonym for ignoramus).
 For if the children lose their father, then the mother will undertake the education of the children, and then it depends